 - A deep injury

-If you were the victim of a needlestick injury, it is wise to take certain steps to pull together evidence so you can increase your chances of a successful claim and maximise your chances of securing one of the higher needle stick injury payouts.
+If you were the victim of a needlestick injury or needlestick infection injury, it is wise to take certain steps to pull together evidence so you can increase your chances of a successful claim and maximise your chances of securing one of the higher needle stick injury payouts.
 This involves the following:

 - Making a note of everything that happened.